Superradiant clouds may be relevant for close compact object binaries: Introduction

-In this work, we point out that by considering the astrophysical evolution history of stellar-mass binary black holes, there is a significant chance that superradiant clouds are still retained at least in the LISA band.
-This is because the relevant field binaries considered often involves the common envelope (CE) phase, during which the binary separations greatly decrease to allow relatively short binary insipral (within Hubbble time) by gravitational wave radiation.
-Depending on the mass of the bosons, it is possible that the binary rapidly across the hyperfine resonance during the CE evolution, leaving much suppressed cloud depletion, and/or reside at a separation (after the CE phase) that is smaller than the binary separation corresponding to the hyperfine resonance.
-In the latter case the cloud of the less massive black hole may grow without experiencing the hyperfine resonance.
+In this work, we point out that, by considering the astrophysical evolution history of stellar-mass binary black holes, there is a significant chance that superradiant clouds are still retained at least in the LISA band.
+This is because the relevant binaries often involve the common envelope (CE) phase, during which the binary separations greatly decrease to allow relatively short binary inspirals by gravitational wave radiation.
+Depending on the mass of the boson particles, it is possible that the binary rapidly crosses a resonance during the CE evolution, suppressing the corresponding depletion, and/or resides at a separation that is smaller than some of the depletion bands.
+In the latter case, the cloud of the less massive black hole may grow and enter the LISA band without experiencing depletion induced by level mixing.
 We shall consider two events (GW$150914$ and GW$151226$) to illustrate these scenarios, finding a range of particle mass where the superradiant clouds are retained at smaller separations relevant for gravitational wave observations.
-It is reasonable to expect binary black holes with different components masses may be used to probe/constrain ultralight bosons with different masses.
+It is reasonable to expect binary black holes with different component masses may be used to probe/constrain ultralight bosons with different masses.
 This also motivates further studies on the dynamics of binary black holes with the presence of superradiant clouds.